sevagh/Pitcha/README.txt

 The repository is an Android Studio project.

-To just install the app, download images/ onto your Android device and install it.
+To just install the app, download the .apk file in latest/ onto your Android device and install it.

 =================
 BUGS AND FEATURES